vpawid/template/projects/Lookingforgame.md

 motivation and discipline of the team had a heavy impact on my own productivity, it also made working together fun.
 I contribute the team spirit to each team members cooperative attitude and the fact that we met multiple times a week; coding on the same table.
 Github was used for version control and we did learn some important lessons about project management.
+All in all this experience has motivated me to start exploring more teambased coding oppurtunities and collaborate with other like minded programmers.